jadijadi/gittutorial/all-notes-from-tutorial.md

       >
       > \* master

-    - Create a new branch for your project:
+    - To Create a new branch for your project:
       ```
       git branch 'branch-name'
       ```

-    - Delete a branch from the project:
+    - To delete a branch from the project:
       ```
       git branch -d 'branch-name'
       ```